 Protecting Your Business on the Web

-Whether you’re an accountant, a designer, or a plumber, chances are you use the web to advertise your services, communicate with clients, and mange your network.
+Whether you’re an accountant, a designer, or a plumber, chances are you use the web to advertise your services, communicate with clients, and manage your network.
 And if you’re using social media, a blog, or your website as a platform for marketing your freelance business, then you need to understand the legal and financial risks of posting content.

 In many ways, the web is still a legal Wild West.
 As the Internet evolves, our legal system is struggling to keep up with the challenges presented by social media, file sharing, digital copyright law, and online character defamation.